tmen427/Final/README.md

 ### Overview

-Mapa is a simple crowdsourcing app that allows users to identify the location of points of interests typically not found in other map apps.
-The first version of this app we are allowing the community to mark where bicyle racks, water fountains, and bathrooms are so that others may get directions to these locations.
+Mapa, (spanish word for map) is a simple crowdsourcing app that allows users to identify the location of points of interests typically not found in other map apps.
+In first version of this app we are allowing the community to mark where bicyle racks, water fountains, and bathrooms.
+Users may crowdsource and work togethor to find difficult or unkown bicycle racks, water fountains and bathrooms.

 ### Technologies Used

-We used various languages to deploy this app.
+We used various languages to deploy this app:

  Front-End: HTML,